Are you planning to develop a playground? You may discover that there are more equipment options than you expected.

 For younger kids, bucket seats will keep them safe and secure.
 Meanwhile, classic belt seats accommodate bigger kids.
 Along with, of course, mom or dad’s “inner child”.

-A tire swing is another classic option that gives your playground some extra character.
+A tire swing is another classic option that gives your play space extra character.

-You can choose one of these set-ups to hold the swings:
+You can choose one of the following playground equipment set-ups to hold the swings:

 Quick Note: The set-ups refer to the configuration of the poles that support the top beam.

 Depending on your needs, a heavy-duty swing set might be just the ticket.
-Additionally, seat designs can accommodate special needs based on compliance with the Americans with Disabilities Act.
+Seat designs can accommodate special needs based on compliance with the Americans with Disabilities Act.

 Playground borders and rubber mulch can be used to establish swing set play areas.
 A playground border ramp can also help to make the installation accessible for wheelchairs.